TELIBO/YouTube-Home-Page-frontend/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request to the GitHub repository.

 ---

+## License:

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

+## Acknowledgments:

+Special thanks to YouTube for providing inspiration for this project.
+Additionally, thanks to the open-source community for valuable resources and guidance.

+---

+## Contact:

+For any inquiries or feedback, feel free to contact:
+- [Your Email Address]
+- [Your Website/Portfolio]

+---

+Thank you for checking out this YouTube Homepage Project!
+Happy coding! 🚀✨